 What better place to drink pink than in The American Riviera®?!
 It’s a match made in wine pairing heaven.
 Santa Barbara is here to satisfy your rosé cravings and cultivate your pink palate.
 Area winemakers have been producing rosés for decades and now that it’s risen to star status, more producers have added it to their line-up of annual releases…with playful gusto!
 This is just a sampling of hot pink spots to taste the many shades of Santa Barbara County rosé available at our local tasting rooms.

 Book Your Stay

 You’ll find rosé at every turn in The Funk Zone.
 Start with Municipal Winemakers’ popular Pale Pink, a blend of Grenache, Cinsault, Carignane, Counoise, Grenache Blanc, Mourvèdre and Syrah.
 Riverbench Winery pours an elegant Rosé of Pinot Noir from the Santa Maria Valley AVA.
-For a one-stop shop, Santa Barbara Wine Collective pours The Paring Rosé of Pinot Noir and Fess Parker’s Rosé of Pinot Noir.
+At Margerum Wine Company, sip on one of their signature wines, aptly named Riviera Rosé.
+For a one-stop-shop, Santa Barbara Wine Collective pours The Paring Rosé of Pinot Noir and Fess Parker’s Rosé of Pinot Noir.
 At Kunin Wines, sit back and sip on two different, but equally delicious, rosés.
 You’ll need to book an appointment to taste the Sanguis Santa Ynez Valley Rosé, and you can pay tribute to one of the “originals” at Santa Barbara Winery while savoring their Rosé of Syrah.

 A Little Further